aws/aperf/README.md

 `--profile` gather profiling data using the 'perf' binary

-`--profile-java` profile JVMs by PID or name using async-profiler (default profiles all currently running JVMs)
+`--profile-java` profile JVMs by PID or name using async-profiler (default profiles all JVMs)

 `./aperf record -h`